dazinator/Dazinator.Extensions.Permissions/README.md

             services.AddPermissions<AppPermission, AppPermissionType, AppPermissionSubject, App>((builder) =>
             {
                 builder.AddAuthorisationPolicyProvider()
-                // omitted for brevity
+                // rest omitted for brevity
             });

 ```

+This registers a custom AuthorisationPolicyProvider for permissions wirth asp.net core authorisation system.

-2. Above your controllers:
+2. Above your controllers you can use the following attribute:

 ```